 Provide Immediate, Field-Side Assessment

-If a chiropractor is on the sidelines and an athlete is suspected of a concussion, they, as the first point of contact, can conduct a proper assessment to determine if a concussion is present, removing the need to refer to a doctor, unless red flags are present.
+If a chiropractor is on the sidelines and an athlete is suspected of a concussion, they, as the first point of contact, can help determine if they need:

 As part of an interprofessional circle of care, they can also provide comprehensive advice towards suspected concussions and help rule out more serious forms of medical and neurological conditions.